plai-group/covid/FRED/README.md

 FRED simulator has a large number of configurations.
 They should be stored in a text file.
 The parameters we used for our experiments can be found [here](https://github.com/plai-group/FRED/blob/FRED-v2.12.0/params).
 However, the five parameters we impose priors on will be overwritten be a value sampled from their prior.
 For more information, refer to the paper.

 ## Visualizing the results
-Once the experiments are ran, it generates a zip file containing the results (simulator outputs, log files, inference-related files, etc.) The plotting script can then be used to plot an array of 2D histograms of marginal posterior distribution over the policy parameters.
+Once the experiments are ran, it generates a zip file containing the results (simulator outputs, log files, inference-related files, etc.) The plotting script can then be used to plot an array of 2D histograms of marginal posterior distribution over the policy parameters, like [this](../figures/hist_allegheny_success.png).
 ```
 python plot_histogram.py with exp_dir=<results_directory> county=<experiment_name>
 ```